-We have shown, not unsurprisingly, that regularity for unbalanced optimal transport can be reduced to the one of optimal transport through linearization of the dual problem.
+We have shown, not unsurprisingly, that regularity for unbalanced optimal transport can be reduced to the one of optimal transport through the linearization of the dual problem.
 Regularity, being a structural result in itself, is interesting outside analysis.
-For instance, regularity of optimal transport maps is the key to be able to mitigate the curse of dimensionality of statistical optimal transport as done in \cite{vacher2021dimension} and to obtain minimax rate of convergence for the statistical estimation of optimal potentials \cite{muzellec2021nearoptimal}.
+For instance, regularity of optimal transport maps is key to mitigate the curse of dimension of statistical optimal transport as done in \cite{vacher2021dimension} and to obtain minimax rate of convergence for the statistical estimation of optimal potentials \cite{muzellec2021nearoptimal}.
 Our results should allow similar gains in the statistical estimation of unbalanced optimal transport.
 We focus on Wasserstein-Fisher-Rao metric since it is the natural length space associated with the problem.
-This particular case is leads us to examine the MTW condition of the induced cost.
-Interestingly, it seems that when the MTW condition on the cone is satisfied, the same holds true for the MTW condition for the induced cost on the base manifold.
-We conjecture that this implication is true, possibly for other costs than the geodesic distance on the base space.
-This is an open direction for future works.
-Another open application of polar factorization can lead to new numerical scheme for the Camassa-Holm equation as done for incompressible Euler in \cite{gallouet2016lagrangian}.
+This particular case leads us to examine the MTW condition of the induced cost.